GunnarFarneback/LocalRegistry.jl/README.md

 omitted.
 The new version number is obtained from the `version` field of the package's `Project.toml` file.

-## Simplified Registration of Active Package
+## Simplified Registration of Active Package or Current Directory

 If you start Julia with the `--project` flag or use `Pkg.activate` to activate a developed package, this package can be registered simply by